Skip to content

 What problems might there be with DIY wills?

 When it comes to drafting your Will in Queensland, there are many services available, including free Will kits and DIY options.
 However, using a DIY Will kit in QLD can be risky and may leave your estate vulnerable to disputes or invalidation.
-To ensure your Will is valid and your wishes are protected, it’s crucial to get expert legal advice.
+To ensure your Will is valid and your wishes are protected, it’s crucial to get legal advice.

 In choosing which service you use, it is essential to remember the importance of having a valid and clear Will to ensure your wishes are effectively carried out in distributing your estate.
 If you were to pass away without a valid will, your estate would be subject to the rules of the Succession Act, meaning your wishes may not be carried out.
 Additionally, any legal costs arising from a challenge to your Will are likely going to be paid from the contents of your estate, therefore diminishing the value of your estate.